SophieDeBenedetto/stream_chat/blog.md

 end
 ```

 Let the live view reload and you should see the socket inspected into the terminal.
-Looking closing at the `assigns` key, you'll see something like this:
+Looking closely at the `assigns` key, you'll see something like this:

 ```elixir
 streams: %{